LudovicLeGuen/le_patissier/README.md

 </details>
 ### Development-Planes

-The website has to answer the aforementioned needs of all users types and therefore must contain a a variety of CRUD finctionality for the recipes and a user profile management system.
-Furthrmoe, a simple yet intuitive collection method of recipe must be omplemented.
-Finally, an interactivity must be created trhough a comment section.
+The website has to answer the aforementioned needs of all users types and therefore must contain a variety of CRUD functionality for the products and a user profile management system.
+Furthermore, a simple yet intuitive payment system must be implemented.
+Users might also want to subscribe to see the new products.
+Finally, a review section is imperative.

 #### Strategy